Skip to main content

 Real life user testing.

 Testing websites with real users is essential for understanding how people interact with a site in a real-world context.
-While developers and designers may assume a site is intuitive, actual users often highlight unexpected pain points, such as confusing navigation, unclear calls to action, or slow-loading pages.
+While developers and designers may assume a site is intuitive, actual users often highlight unexpected pain points, such as confusing navigation, annoying hover menus, unclear calls to action, or slow-loading pages.
 Observing users as they complete tasks provides valuable insights into their behaviours, frustrations, and expectations.
 This helps teams refine the design, improve accessibility, and ensure a smooth, engaging experience.
 Regular testing with a diverse group of users is key to creating a website that is not only functional but also enjoyable to use.

 Smart money people website on a smartphone template with a dark teal background